schoolhelper/RxFastRecyclerView/README.md

+# Project archive, because it does not have any sense.
+Use default way for work with recycler view and diff utils.

 # RxFastRecyclerView
 The library provides a base adapter for recycler view and ObservableTransform for transform data for the adapter.
 The library update data into recycler view faster when default android way.